mcliff1/SignalBot/README.md

 * *CloudFront* distribution
 * *Route53* DNS Entries for Web
 * Stores key parameters in the *Parameter Store*
+* *CodeBuild* project is set up with GitHub source

 You can run the Cloud Formation templates either from a CLI, or the AWS console.